The UndoScope

 method, call it with a descriptive name for the undo operation.
 This name will be used to identify the operation in the undo stack.
 The method returns an ISceneUndoScope

-object, which should be disposed of after the operations are complete to finalize the undo scope.
+object, which should be disposed of after the operations are complete to ensure the scope is properly closed and the changes are committed to the undo stack.

 Example usage: